 Independent Controller Data Processing Addendum (Sovrn as Data Importer)

-- ACCEPTANCE.
+ACCEPTANCE.
 This Independent Controller Data Processing Addendum (“DPA”) is entered into by and between Sovrn and Customer (each, a “Party” and together, the “Parties”).
-This DPA sets forth the legally binding terms between Customer and Sovrn that govern the Processing of Personal Data (as defined below) of under the Agreement.
+This DPA sets forth the legally binding terms between Customer and Sovrn that govern the Processing of Personal Data (as defined below) under the Master Services Agreement, available at https://www.sovrn.com/legal/msa/, Sovrn Exchange Terms & Conditions Sovrn Commerce Terms & Conditions, Sovrn Ad Management Terms & Conditions or other agreement between Sovrn and Customer which govern the Services and links to or incorporates this DPA (the “Agreement”).

 - DEFINITIONS.
 For the purposes of this DPA, the following definitions apply.
 Capitalized terms that are used but not otherwise defined herein shall have the meanings as set forth in the Agreement.